 We went on a guided tour of the ANZAC battlefield near the small town of Eceabat, just across the Dardanelles from Canakkale.
-Eceabat is the closest town to the Gallipoli battlefields from the first World War.
+Eceabat is the closest town to the Gallipoli combat zone.

 We took the thirty minute ferry from Canakkale to Eceabat for two fifty tl each (1.45 Can), effectively moving from the Asian to the European side of Turkey.
 We stayed at Crowded House Hotel, just a short walk from the harbour.
-Crowded House is a clean bed and breakfast establishment that provides tours of Anzac Cove for sixty tl each (34 Can. dollars approximately).
-We arrived at 1130 am and were able to get on the tour leaving at 1230.
+Crowded House is a clean bed and breakfast establishment that provides tours of Anzac Cove for sixty tl each (34 Can. dollars).
+We arrived at 1130 am and were in time for the tour leaving at 1230.
 Besides the van driver and tour guide there were only three other people with us, all from Australia.

-In the first world war the Galipoli penninsula was a strategic location and one million troops spent time here.
+In the first world war the Galipoli penninsula held a strategic location.
 The Ottoman Empire sided with Germany and the Allied forces were sent in to take the penninsula and thereby gain access to the Black Sea.
+Over one million troops spent time here.

 ANZAC stands for Australian and New Zealand Army Corps.
 They trained in Egypt and were sent over to Gallipoli - they landed on the Aegean Coast on April 25, 1915.